 In 2007 a consortium of universities was commissioned to develop a single agreed template for an Australian version of the European Diploma Supplement.
 The consortium represented 14 universities and in May 2008 delivered a proposal for the Australian Higher Education Graduation Statement.
 Key recommendations from the report were that the Graduation Statement be provided without cost to all higher education graduates and that implementation of the AHEGS in Australian universities be on a voluntary basis commencing as soon as possible.

-On 4 September 2008 the then Minister for Education, the Hon Julia Gillard MP, announced that the Australian Higher Education Graduation Statement would be introduced "...to make Australian qualifications recognised and renowned throughout the world”.
+On 4 September 2008 it was announced that the Australian Higher Education Graduation Statement would be introduced "...to make Australian qualifications recognised and renowned throughout the world”.
 The Australian Government committed $3.7 million to assist publicly funded universities to implement the Graduation Statement.
 Australian universities were invited by the Australian Government to apply for grants of $100,000 to assist in the implementation of the Graduation Statement.

 Frequently Asked Questions